drone/docs.drone.io/quickstart.markdown

 This guide will walk you through the minimum steps to build a project with Drone.io.

 * It assumes you'll be using a Free account and creating a Public project.
-* It also assumes you have a source code repository that you can use.
-If you don't have a repo then you can always fork one of Drone.io's open source projects, like [routes.go](https://github.com/drone/routes) or [go.stripe](https://github.com/drone/go.stripe).
+* It also assumes you have a source code repository you can use.
+If you don't have a repo, then you can always fork one of Drone.io's open source projects, like [routes.go](https://github.com/drone/routes) or [go.stripe](https://github.com/drone/go.stripe).

 ### Sign In (or Create Account)